 - Many of the LEGO Pirates sets had different names in America and Europe.
 For example, Captain Redbeard's first ship was named the Black Seas Barracuda in America and the Dark Shark in Europe.

 - The main pirate captain was named Captain Redbeard in America and Captain Roger in Europe.
 However, some sources indicate both names are canon: the English version of The Golden Medallion (which otherwise uses the name "Captain Red Beard") refers to him as "Captain Roger" in the penultimate panel, and LEGO Legacy: Heroes Unboxed outright confirms that Roger is Redbeard's given name.
+He was also initially called Kapitein Knoest (Captain Knot) in the Netherlands.

 - The chief of the Islanders was named King Kahuka in America and King Quextil in Europe.